 → Halloween Facts: Anoka, Minnesota is the self-proclaimed Halloween capital of the world.
 You can check it out at http://anokahalloween.com.

-→ Halloween Facts: In Alabama, it’s a misdemeanor to dress up as a priest, nun or other clergy.
+→ Halloween Facts: In Alabama, it is a misdemeanor to dress up as a priest, nun or other clergy.
+However, this law is not about dressing up for Halloween or punishing trick-or-treaters!
+Alabama’s intent is to protect its more vulnerable citizens from “grifting”, flim-flam and fraud.
 Punishment can be a fine up to $500, imprisonment up to a year in jail or both.
 (Section 13A-14-4)

 → Halloween History Facts: Candy Corn was originally made in the 1880’s and called Chicken Feed.

 → Halloween Fun Facts: A ghoul is actually an evil spirit who robs graves and feeds on the human corpses.
 It can also be slang for a person with a morbid fascination for the dead.

 → Halloween Facts: Citizens of Walnut, California must apply for a permit from the sheriff before wearing a mask or disguise on a public street this Halloween.
 (Code 1959, 4237.2)

 → Halloween Facts: The moon is rarely full on Halloween, only once every 18 – 19 years.
 The last full moon on Halloween was in 2001 and the next one will be in 2020!

 → Halloween Fun Facts: America’s favorite candy varies depending on which state you live in.